tpretz/solis-cloud-control/README.md

 # Solis Cloud Control API Integration

+> Note: This fork is for minimal testing, only base read and write services are enabled

 This is very initial version of the Solis Cloud Control API integration for Home Assistant.
 It allows you to read and control various settings of your Solis inverter.
 Doesn't support sensors, switches, or other entities yet - only basic read and control actions crafted for automations.